Uncontested Divorce: Child Custody, Spousal Support, And What to Expect

 Perhaps the most notable benefit of an uncontested divorce is the amount of money you can save by not having to hire an attorney.
 And even if you do need to hire an attorney to help with the paperwork, this is still significantly cheaper than needing someone to guide you through what is likely to be a years-long litigation process.

 An uncontested divorce is designed so that the parties can get in and get out with as many “scars” as possible.
-In other words, couples are granted divorces more quickly, and there are fewer demands for information and fewer proceedings needed to resolve the couple's issues.
+In other words, couples are granted divorce more quickly, and there are fewer demands for information and fewer proceedings needed to resolve the couple's issues.

 Contested divorces are made public, as too are their sordid details.
 In an uncontested divorce, less information is filed with the court, which is less information than in the public record.